 Contractor's insurance protects your assets.
 If a third-party claims that you or your services caused property damage or physical harm and you don't have adequate coverage, you would be responsible for paying those damages out of your own pocket; jeopardizing your bottom line.

-Lastly, having adequate insurance coverage allows you and your employees the comfort of carrying out the duties of the job without worry of uncertainty.
+Lastly, having cheapest contractors insurance coverage allows you and your employees the comfort of carrying out the duties of the job without worry of uncertainty.
 Contractor's insurance protects your business and individuals employed by you from claims brought against the company or an individual within the company.

 What Does Contractor Insurance Cover?

 As professionals in a hands on, labor-intensive profession, contractors know that accidents happen, no matter how careful they are.
 The cheapest contractors insurance offers protection from these frequent accidents and the potential lawsuits that come up as a result of them.

 It helps to protect the contractor from accidents, liability, and law suits that may result from contracted work.
 Insurance can help contractors by paying for legal defense, including fees, court costs, awards and judgements.
 That's is why all contractors should have contractors general liability insurance that provides protection against claims with regard to property damage, personal injury or negligence.
 This insurance also protects your business if a third-party, not an employee, gets injured on the work site.

 Your own employees' injuries are not covered by this insurance.
 For that, a business needs worker's compensation insurance.

 Contractor's insurance can also protects your business if someone claims you damaged their property or provided faulty workmanship on their project.
 For example, if a client claims that you didn't finish a project on time or went over budget, this insurance could protect you from paying for these damages out of your own pocket.